 - A localised STFJ swelling.

-- Pain which is aggravated by weight-bearing activities, especially those involving high loads going through the lower limb such as running, quick direction changes or jumping
+- Pain that is aggravated by weight-bearing activities, especially those involving high loads going through the lower limb such as running, quick direction changes or jumping

 - Feelings of weakness or giving way around the knee

 If you have an injury to the superior tibiofibular joint and the peroneal nerve is affected, you may also experience pins and needles or numbness in the lower leg and foot.
 You may also experience foot or ankle weakness.